Seborinos/NCutYX/README.md

 #Cluster found by ANCut
 image.plot(Cx)
 ```
  On the left panel we see the path of the objective function as it is minimized through simulated annealing.
 On the right are represented the clusters.
 The perfect solution is a perfect checker board panel and the ANCut solution misses slightly.
-To improve the solution n or h2 can be increased to make the method work better in this simulated data.
+As n or h2 are increased, the solution will get closer to the true cluster structure of the data.

 ![](ancut.png)